 Global Climate Modeling

-The climate modeling program at NASA GISS is primarily aimed at the development of three-dimensional general circulation models (GCMs) and coupled atmosphere-ocean models for simulating Earth's climate system, although some research efforts may include the use and development of three-dimensional regional climate models, two-dimensional energy balance models, and one-dimensional radiative-convective models.
-Primary emphasis in the use of the GCMs is placed on investigation of climate sensitivity, including the climate system's response to such forcings as solar variability, anthropogenic and natural emissions of greenhouse gases and aerosols, etc.
+The climate modeling program at GISS is primarily aimed at the development of coupled atmosphere-ocean models for simulating Earth's climate system.
+Primary emphasis is placed on investigation of climate sensitivity —globally and regionally, including the climate system's response to diverse forcings such as solar variability, volcanoes, anthropogenic and natural emissions of greenhouse gases and aerosols, paleo-climate changes, etc.

 Models and References

-The following is a list of benchmark publications for the several GISS global climate models in current use.
+The following is a list of benchmark publications for GISS global climate models in use during the past two decades.
+Note that the bulk of current GISS modeling efforts are performed using the ModelE series.

 GISS Model E